utah-cs4470-sp23/class/hw7/README.md

 the next one.

-Depending on how exactly you write your type checker, you might find that you pass Part 6 very early.
-This usually happens because you haven't actually implemented much of JPL and therefore reject all programs.
-That means you successfully reject invalid programs, passing Parts 6.
+Depending on how exactly you write your type checker, you might find that you pass Parts 2 and 4 very early.
+This usually happens because you haven't actually implemented much of JPL and therefore reject all of those programs.
 However, don't get too excited: you're rejecting these programs for the wrong reason, and will probably stop rejecting some of them once you implement the full JPL type checker.

 # Submission and grading